KR1470R/google-meet-visitor/README.md

 # lection-passer
- Passive agent of Google Meet that visits calls without interaction with Google Meet with user.
+ Passive agent of Google Meet that visits calls without interaction with Google Meet by user.